-The Group's total amount of current liabilities as of June 30, 2019 was ₱496.6 million, the major components of which were trade and other payables of ₱104.3 million, current portion of notes payable of ₱343.7 million, and current
+The Group's total amount of current liabilities as of June 30, 2019 was ₱496.6 million, the major components of which were trade and other payables of ₱104.3 million, current portion of notes payable of ₱343.7 million, and current portion of lease liabilities of ₱24.2 million.
+The total amount of noncurrent liabilities as of June 30, 2019 was ₱166.4 million, the major components of which were notes payable (net of current portion) of ₱65.5 million and lease liabilities (net of current portion) of ₱87.6 million.

-The Group intends to repay, with proceeds from the Offer, existing indebtedness of up to ₱150 million relating to loans with terms of less than one year which were incurred primarily to fund working capital requirements given expanding sales revenue.
-See "Use of Proceeds" beginning on page [] of this Prospectus.
+The Group intends to repay, with proceeds from the Offer, existing indebtedness of ₱150 million relating to loans with terms of less than one year which were incurred primarily to fund working capital requirements given expanding sales revenue.
+See "Use of Proceeds" beginning on page 33 of this Prospectus.